ReekenX/git-hooks/README.md

 Common GIT hooks for better quality assurance for your projects.

+# Installing

+Two couple of ways to do it.

+(1) You can put all scripts to /usr/share/git-core/templates/ and then it will be available for new repos only.
+For older repos you will need to do `git init`.
+Problem with that is that after hooks update `git init` won't work for existing repos, because git does not override files anymore.

+So I suggest poor-man install script defined below.

+(2) Poor man install script you can run whatever you want to update git hooks for all your repos:

+    for folder in $(find ~/Work -maxdepth 3 -type d -name .git); do cp {commit-msg,pre-commit,prepare-commit-msg} $folder/hooks/; chmod +x $folder/hooks/{commit-msg,pre-commit,prepare-commit-msg}; done;

+This inline script scans for all repos inside ~/Work folder (this is where you keep your code, right?) and for performance reasons it scans only 3 levels inside every folder.

+The rest of the part is copying script to every git repo you have and makes it executable.

+(3) Automatic install script - ask for it in the issues tracker.
+If there will be a need for that - I think I can make it quickly.

 # prepare-commit-msg hook

 This hook is used to construct commit message for author.